GoogleCloudPlatform/click-to-deploy/k8s/gitlab/README.md

 # Scaling

 This is a single-instance version of GitLab.
 It is not intended to be scaled up with its current configuration.

-# Upgrade the app
+# Upgrading the app

-## Prepare the environment
+## Preparing your environment

-The steps below describe the upgrade procedure with the new version of GitLab Docker image.
+The steps below describe the upgrade procedure with the new version of the GitLab Docker image.

-> Note that during the upgrade, your GitLab instance will be unavailable.
+> Note: During the upgrade, your GitLab instance will be unavailable.

 Set your environment variables to match the installation properties: